Laguna Hills, California Military Divorce Attorney

 The rules differ if you file for divorce while your husband is deployed or on extended active duty.
 As in a civil divorce, you must serve your spouse with the divorce petition and summons, but deployment can complicate the procedure.

+The Servicemembers Civil Relief Act (SCRA) safeguards active-duty military personnel from civil judicial processes, such as divorce summonses.
+In a civil divorce, a spouse who disregards the summons has no say in property division or child custody issues.
 Due to the SCRA, active-duty military personnel cannot react; hence the default procedure does not apply.
 Active-duty service members cannot be subjected to default judgments; federal law takes precedence.
 Therefore, if a non-military spouse files for divorce, there will be no court hearings until the conclusion of the partner’s active duty.

 Additionally, the SCRA delays divorce proceedings for 90 days after the military spouse’s duty has ended.